-- 1 The transferring hospital provides treatment within its capacity to minimize the risks to the patient (and any unborn child, if the patient is a woman in labor). - 2 The receiving hospital has available space, qualified personnel and agreed to accept the transfer. - The transferring hospital sends all medical records relating to the patient emergency medical condition. - The transfer occurs with qualified

-personnel and transportation

-equipment (including any necessary

-life support measures).
+- 1 The transferring hospital provides treatment within its capacity to minimize the risks to the patient (and any unborn child, if the patient is a woman in labor) - 2 The receiving hospital has available space, qualified personnel and agreed - 3 medical records relating to the patient's emergency medical condition. - The transfer occurs with qualified • personnel and transportation equipment (including any necessary life support measures).